SupremeDevice/tvbrosbox/README.md

 Things I hate:
 1. Looks ugly
 2. Sound quality is pretty bad even after adjusting a lot of settings.
 Thankfully earphones still work.
-I would look for better speakers and amplifier than the one the original author propsoed
+I would look for better speakers and amplifier than the one the original author proposed
 3. It needs a really good power supply.
 I currently use 2 USB-C inputs to micro-usb (1 for pi and the display) and I get the lightning bolt a lot if sound is on.
-2.8 doesn't experience this issue since it's not as finicky and USB devices work better as it is directly connected to the PSU.
+2.8 doesn't experience this issue since pi zero's not as finicky and USB devices work better as it is directly connected to the PSU.
 4. Can't put blanking on before omxplayer appears because it breaks the HDMI on the 7 inch for some reason
-5. Power-off of the lcd was supposed to be done through a relay but my design didn't work with the relay I used.
+5. Power-off of the lcd was supposed to be done through a relay but my design didn't work with the relay I used or the relay was defective.
 Thankfully the lcd turns off automatically and quickly if there is no signal albeit a blue screen briefly appears

 Comments:
 1. The 2.8 inch version looks cute but the viewing angle is really bad.
 The 7 inch is much worse despite it being allegedly IPS.